 The Chapter One Young Writers Conference is brought to you courtesy of countless volunteers.
 Those listed above are only a few of the amazing people who can count themselves as members of the Ch1Con team, and we’re supremely grateful for all of them.

-Special thanks to Kira Brighton, Molly Brennan, Michael Waters/John Hansen (and everyone at Teens Can Write, Too!), Aisha Al-Amin, all of our previous speakers and volunteers, and our attendees.
+Special thanks to the Ch21Con team, Kira Brighton, Molly Brennan, Michael Waters (and everyone at Teens Can Write, Too!), Aisha Al-Amin, all of our previous speakers, volunteers, and attendees.
 You guys rock our socks off!